charlesetc/quartz/content/searchable paper.md

 What's stopping us from positioning a high resolution camera above our desks at all times?
 Then when we write down *anything*, a computer could parse the text and track which page it's on.
 It could maintain a catalog of not only *what* has been written, but *where*.
 We should be able to search our entire index of handwritten notes to get a list of search results pages back.
 Want to retrieve a particular page?
 The system could tell us not only the x and y coordinates but how many pages deep in a stack it is.

 Where can we go from here?
 Serving markdown content right from these notes?
 Editing a website with an eraser?!
-How about editing your whole backend?
+How about your whole backend?

 This is an interface I would love to use to interact with the digital world.
 I look forward to the day I can!